 On the Second Day, the men disarm the structure of the existing bridge meanwhile women continue weaving the new bunch of straws.

 The third day, the new bridge is assembled and is joined to the walls of both ends.
-The community then cross along to ensure that it is strong enough and would sustain for another year.
+The community then crosses along to ensure that it is strong enough and would sustain for another year.

 Fourth Day marks the completion of assembling the bridge and the locals gather to celebrate this.
 They dance to Andean Folkloric Music.